Peter's stained glass and lamps:

 Food products that are difficult to find in Poland

-Before you leave Rabka, step across the road from the house to visit the workshop of Piotr (Peter) who creates the most beautiful Tiffany lamps, mirrors, light catchers etc. Visit his web page in advance and he'll help you put together something special as a memento of your holiday in years to come.
+Before you leave Rabka, step across the road from the house to visit the workshop of Piotr (Peter) who creates the most beautiful Tiffany lamps, mirrors, light catchers etc. and he'll help you put together something special as a memento of your holiday in years to come.

 Drinks and alcohol